aryansdomain/IntScript/README.md

 | 1110        | 14 | `CDIV k`         | `array[ptr] //= k`                       |

 Notes:
-* All writes to cells are taken mod 256.
 * Integer division is used for the `DIV` and `CDIV` commands.

 The reader may notice that there is no command whose code is `1111`.
 This is done intentionally, and will be explained later.